 The Hyperion Voyages setting is basically “what might have happened if the generic D&D setting had advanced 3000 years (assuming it doesn’t quite go Tippy-verse)”.
 Guns and space travel are common, but technology based on electromagnetism and explosives are still in their infancy.
-It’s common knowledge now that the “prime material plane” is unique in that it’s not a plane per-say but a collection of planets and star systems.
+It’s common knowledge now that the “prime material plane” is unique in that it’s not a plane per-say but a collection of planets and star systems (the Lady of Pain rewrote the multiverse that way, perhaps to hide Sigil where no one could find it).
 The Hyperion Federation is the biological origin of almost all known peoples, and is similar to the Star Trek™ Federation in that it’s largely a post-scarcity society headed largely by a homogeneous government spanning multiple worlds.
 New worlds “join” the federation in much the same way.
 There isn’t really any other space nation (that a typical Hyperion would know of).
 Magic is considered taboo, and spellcasting is outright genetically impossible for the majority of the known galactic population.
 Psionics, meldshaping, and other non-spellcasting systems thrive (but psionics is more prevalent than other systems).

 Technologically, “hypertech” is the way by which everything “advanced” in the known worlds operates.
 Everything is online, wireless, and in most cases self-powered, more so than we have now.
 Imagine iPads usable by thought and you get a picture of the everyday technology level.
 A Hyperion can simply look at a toaster after putting bread in it and it’ll come out the way they want.